PennTURBO/getBpMappingsFromTermList/ChEBI_annotations.md

 group by ?s ?l ?deprecated
 ```

-The full `chebi.owl` has includes the following annotations
+The full version of `chebi.owl` includes annotations like these on chemical entities
 - `rdfs:label` (one per class)
 - `oboInOwl:hasExactSynonym` (possibly many)
 - `oboInOwl:hasRelatedSynonym` (possibly many, even as many as 50)